 It helps us design the present, imagining the future through a multitude of scenarios and a range of answers we can construct.

+The ability to see is an intricate process: it requires not only the use of the eyes but also the brain’s capacity to process and interpret information that is not only visual.
+It allows us to make decisions about our surronding, guiding our movements.
 Through sight, we gauge the distance of objects, whether it’s a moving car or a detail on a screen.
 This faculty guides us in many daily activities but can be influenced by multiple factors, ranging from being absent or blurry to perfectly clear or even imaginary vision.